martinrist/reactive-with-rxjs-bacon/content.md

 --

 - RxJS has all of these, and more, e.g.
-    - `interval` - emits an incrementing integer
+    - `interval` - emits an incrementing integer at intervals
     - Better 'no-op' cases for testing and composition - e.g. `never`
     - `from` is more flexible and can create Observables from any iterable
     - Or from [generators](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/mapping/bacon.js/whyrx.md#generators)